Baystation12/Baystation12-Lore/Species/The Prometheans.md

 Prometheans tend to prefer quieter, less physically-intensive jobs, such as researching in a laboratory.
 They are therefore most commonly seen in scientific roles, though it is also very common for them to take up jobs such as being a station's Bartender or Janitor.
-(In contrast, due to the inherently toxic nature of their body, the concept of a Promethean Chef is generally frowned upon.)
+(In contrast, due to the inherently toxic nature of their bodies, the concept of a Promethean Chef is generally frowned upon.)

 Relations with Other Species